Skip to main content

 • first-run interactive telemetry consent belongs to that default-config bootstrap in bitloops start

-• bitloops init bootstraps the current project or subproject
+• bitloops init bootstraps the current project or subproject and can optionally queue an initial current-state sync

 • bitloops enable and bitloops disable toggle capture in the current project policy